manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/main.md

 I'm a  MSc student in Computer Science at [Universidade Federal de Minas Gerais][dcc], Brazil.
 My current research interests lay in the intersection of machine learning and information networks.
 I'm particularly interested in:

-- The dynamics and the classification of undersirable behaviour, such as *hate speech* and *fake news* in online social networks.
+- The dynamics and the classification of undesirable behaviour, such as *hate speech* and *fake news* in online social networks.

 - Building models that take contextual features (ties, demographic attributes, etc) to classify content in networks (and vice-versa).